mpierne01/cryptochain/README.md

 - adding dynamic difficulty and mine rate tests
 - adding dynamic difficulty and mine rate pass/function
 - adjust the difficulty in the mine block tests
+- adjust the difficulty in the mine block pass/function